MihaiAC/learning-react/learning_react/react_notes/React.md

 Use 'className' instead of 'class' for CSS classes.

+By default, React components get executed only once, when the app gets loaded.

 ### Props ###
 == passing data to components. e.g: `function ComponentName(props)`, in HTML `<ComponentName arg1=val1 arg2=val2 etc.`